Bruno Santos (footballer, born 1996)

-Bruno Santos de Oliveira (born 18 November 1996), simply known as Bruno Santos, is a Brazilian professional footballer who plays as a forward for Guarani, on loan from Artsul.
+Bruno Santos de Oliveira (born 18 November 1996), simply known as Bruno Santos, is a Brazilian professional footballer who plays as a forward for Mirassol.

 Career

 Having played in the youth teams of Marília and Nacional, Santos began his professional career in 2016.
 The player gained notoriety particularly for his great performances with Volta Redonda, being Série C champion in 2024, and with Guarani in 2025.
 On September 24, in the match against Brusque, Santos reached 35.7 km/h during a sprint.